Gaming PC Cyber Monday Deals Drop This HP Desktop to $550 | Digital Trends

-Gaming PC Cyber Monday deals are here, and they’re slashing a ton off the price of both gaming laptops and prebuilt PCs.
-Right now, you can get a HP Pavilion gaming PC for only $550, a $100 discount off the usual price of $650.
+Gaming PC Cyber Monday deals are drawing to a close.
+Right now, for a limited time only, you can get a HP Pavilion gaming PC for only $550, a $100 discount off the usual price of $650.
 This is a great gateway computer into the world of high-end gaming.
 Check it out before the best Cyber Monday deals completely sell out.

 This HP Pavilion gaming PC has everything you need to start your adventures — power, speed, the ability to customize, and a clean look to wrap it all up.